What is the dosage for Haldol (haloperidol)?

 Certain antihypertensive medications for example:

-Carbamazepine (Tegretol) may increase the elimination of haloperidol, rendering the haloperidol less effective.
-Rifampin (Rifadin) may decrease the elimination of haloperidol, increasing the risk of side effects from haloperidol.
+Carbamazepine (Tegretol) may increase the elimination of Haldol, rendering the Haldol less effective.
+Rifampin (Rifadin) may decrease the elimination of Haldol, increasing the risk of side effects from Haldol.

-PREGNANCY AND BREASTFEEDING SAFETY: Neonates exposed to antipsychotics during the 3rd trimester may develop withdrawal symptoms and extrapyramidal symptoms.
+- Neonates exposed to antipsychotics during the 3rd trimester of pregnancy may develop withdrawal symptoms and extrapyramidal symptoms.

 Reference: FDA Prescribing Information